Rubis-class submarine: Construction and career

 The first hull was laid down in December 1976 and launched in 1979.
 The first ship cost 850 million French francs to build.
 The first three vessels originally sported the names Provence, Bretagne and Bourgogne respectively, but their names were changed to their current monikers in November 1980.
 Rubis was financed via the Third Military Equipment Plan, and the following three hulls were part of the Fourth Military Equipment Plan.
 Rubis' reactor went critical in February 1981 and trials began in June.
 Hulls five and six were ordered on 17 October 1984 and the seventh on 24 April 1990.
 However, plans for the eighth submarine of the class were cancelled in September 1991 and construction for the seventh was delayed.
 Eventually construction of the seventh hull was cancelled in June 1992, but not before the French Navy attempted to sell the vessel as a conventionally-powered submarine, but found no buyers.
 All six submarines are based at Toulon as part of the Escadrille de sous-marins nucléaires d'attaque.

 Saphir was the first to undergo the AMÉTHYSTE rebuild, being out of service from November 1989 to May 1991.
 Rubis followed from September 1992 to July 1993.
 On 20 August 1993, Rubis collided with the oil tanker Lyria.
 From 1993 to 1994, Casabianca underwent the AMÉTHYSTE rebuild.
 On 30 March 1994, Émeraude had a steam leakage in the secondary steam loop, suffering ten casualties including the vessel's commanding officer. Émeraude would undergo the AMÉTHYSTE rebuild from May 1994 to December 1995.

 During the Péan inter-allied manoeuvres of 1998, Casabianca managed to "sink" the United States Navy aircraft carrier USS Dwight D. Eisenhower and the Ticonderoga-class cruiser that was escorting her.
 In September 2000 Saphir experienced excessive radioactivity in the primary reactor loop forcing the submarine to be withdrawn from service for six months to undergo recoring.

 During COMPTUEX 2015, an exercise led by the United States Navy, Saphir successfully defeated the aircraft carrier USS Theodore Roosevelt and her escort, managing to "sink" the US carrier.
 This was widely advertised by the French Navy but unmentioned by the US Navy.

 On 12 June 2020, Perle caught fire in dry dock while undergoing major renovations.
 The fire broke out around 10:35 local time in the forward section of the submarine and was described as being "unbelievably fierce".
 According to French naval sources, there were no weapons or nuclear fuel aboard at the time.
 In October 2020 it was announced that Perle would be repaired using the forward section of the decommissioned boat, Saphir.
-The repairs were projected to be completed in 2022 and her return to service is anticipated in 2023.
+The repairs were projected to be completed in 2022 and her return to service was anticipated in 2023.
+Perle returned to sea in May 2023 to begin post-refit sea trials.

-The French Navy started replacimg the Rubis class with the Suffren-class submarines in 2020.
+The French Navy started replacing the Rubis class with the Suffren-class submarines in 2020.